nabfrew/MandelbrotSet/README.md

 "# MandelbrotSet"
-Server and client programs for calculating Mandelbrot sets and outputting as PMG files.
+Server and client programs in python3 for calculating Mandelbrot sets and outputting as PMG files.
 The client distributes taks to the server.

 Client takes positional command line inputs